anamspe/Jungle/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server

+## Functionalities
+* Navigate through the website to see a variety of products offered
+* Click on any product to see its details in a specific page
+* Visit our 'About Us' page to learn more about Jungle's story
+* Admin functionalities: Available only by admin user authentication
+  * List Categories and Products
+  * Add new categories
+  * Add new products
+  * Delete products

+## Notes
+* Jungle allows you to Login and/or Sign Up in any page of the website
+* Jungle will show when a given product is sold out and it won't be possible to add it to the cart

 ## Database